 Single Page Application is ideal for building dynamic platforms with small data volumes.
 Apart from this, a single page web application fits perfectly well for future mobile app development.

 It is an excellent architecture for SaaS platforms, social networks, and closed communities where search engine optimization doesn’t matter.
 Some successful examples of single-page applications like Gmail and Google Maps perfectly demonstrate how SPAs can create successful products.

 If a project requires effective SEO, on the other hand, then you should use a multi-page application.
 There are numerous use cases of Single Page Applications.
 You can perform every task with a SPA that a traditional multi-page application can perform; however, the vice-versa is not the case.
 Let’s see some examples of how brands are using the SPA framework.

 By now, you must be familiar with most of the basics of a SPA: How SPA works, single page application advantages and disadvantages, popular SPA frameworks, and its use cases.
 The following are a few common single page web app examples you can relate with:

 - Gmail: You can open unread emails, delete, compose, and even send emails.

 - Grammarly: You can get insights on a writeup, get grammatical corrections, and do SEO checks.

-- Google Maps: You can search for new locations on the map, change places.
+- Google Maps: You can search for new locations on the map, and change places.

-You can do all this without having to reload the page, which provides a far better experience than having to reload the page.
+You can do all this without having to reload the page.
+Thereby, it provides a far better experience than reloading the page.

-The benefits of using Single Page Applications are undebatable.
-While there are new trends in the web applications arena with improvements in SPAs such as Progressive Web Apps (PWAs), SPAs are definitely a step in the right direction towards web application development for the future.
+The benefits of using SPAs are undebatable.
+While there are new trends in the web applications arena with improvements in SPAs such as Progressive Web Apps (PWAs), SPAs are a step in the right direction towards web application development for the future.